FDP control in multivariate linear models using the bootstrap

-We compare to the results that are obtained using the parametric methods of \cite{Goeman2011} and \cite{Rosenblatt2018} and see that our bootstrap approach results in higher lower bounds on the number of active voxels.
-The bounds obtained using the single-step and step-down parametric methods are very similar, which is not surprising given the sparsity of the signal. \if\biometrika0 For the IQ contrast the lower bounds provided by the bootstrap and ARI for the number of true positives and on the TDP within each cluster are shown graphically in the upper panel of Figure \ref{fig:realdata}.
+We compare to the results that are obtained using Simes and ARI bounds (taking $\alpha = 0.1$) and see that our bootstrap approach results in higher lower bounds on the number of active voxels.
+In this setting the bounds obtained by the parametric procedures are very similar to each other, which is not surprising given the sparsity of the signal. \if\biometrika0 For the IQ contrast the lower bounds provided by the bootstrap and ARI for the number of true positives and on the TDP within each cluster are shown graphically in the upper panel of Figure \ref{fig:realdata}.
 The corresponding plot for the sex contrast is shown in Section \ref{S:sexcontrast}. \else The results are shown graphically (along with a comparison to the parametric results) in Figures \ref{fig:realdata} and \ref{sexcontrast}. \fi \if\biometrika1 Direct comparison of the lower bounds, between the different methods, on the true discovery proportion and the number of true positives within each cluster is shown in Figure \ref{fig:tdphcpplots}. \else Direct comparison of the lower bounds is shown in Figure \ref{fig:tdphcpplots}. \fi